 - Vehicle ownership information

-If you were injured in an accident caused by someone else’s negligence, you have the right to pursue compensation for your damages.
+If you were injured in a Texas accident caused by someone else’s negligence, you have the right to pursue compensation for your damages.
 You retain this right whether the liable party is the person who directly caused your accident or was acting on behalf of someone else.

 Let our attorneys review your claim and see what legal options may be available to you.
 With over 50 years of experience handling injury claims and a track record of successfully recovering millions in compensation, our attorneys are prepared to help you maximize your compensation.